1775–1782 North American smallpox epidemic: Quarantine methods

 Though there was not too much known about viruses and their transitions, English colonists in North America recognized the effectiveness of isolating individuals infected with smallpox.
 The English colonies were more aware of the features of smallpox than of almost any other infectious disease.
 It was widely recognized that there were only two options for protecting oneself against this disease, quarantine or inoculation against the disease.
 Many feared inoculation, and instead chose isolation via quarantine.
 Individuals with recognized infections were sent to remote locations where they could let the disease run its course without the fear of infecting others.
 If needed, the scale of the quarantine could be increased.
 This meant cutting off entire towns from the rest of the colonies for the duration of the disease.

 Members of the English colonies as well as English officials were proactive in establishing quarantine guidelines in order to protect the public.
 One of the earliest recorded examples of this was a quarantine established in 1647 by Puritans in order to prevent the spread of disease from ships coming from the Caribbean.
-In 1731 an act, entitled "An Act to Prevent Persons From Concealing the Smallpox", was passed.
+In 1731, an act, entitled "An Act to Prevent Persons From Concealing the Smallpox", was passed.
 This act made the heads of households mandatory reporters for smallpox; these individuals were required to report smallpox in their house to the selectmen of the Massachusetts Bay Colony.
 Infected households would then be indicated with the placement of a red flag.
 In South Carolina, sentinels were to be posted outside infected households and infectious notices were required to be posted.
 In many colonies islands were set up to quarantine individuals coming in by ship.
 This decreased the chances of smallpox being introduced via trade or travel.
-By the late 1700s, almost all colonies had quarantine laws in effect in order to diminish the hugely damaging effects that smallpox could have on their communities.
+By the late 18th century, almost all colonies had quarantine laws in effect in order to diminish the hugely damaging effects that smallpox could have on their communities.

 Upon taking charge of the Continental Army, Washington recognized the severe danger that smallpox posed to his men and the outcome of the war.
 To this end, Washington became "particularly attentive to the least Symptoms of Smallpox" among his men.
 Further, Washington was prepared to quarantine any member of his troops showing symptoms according to previously discovered methods and guidelines, including through the use of a special hospital.
 Following an outbreak of smallpox in Boston, Washington took further precautions to protect his men; he quarantined his men from the dangerous Boston public.
 These measures included the refusal to allow contact between his soldiers and the viral refugees of Boston.
 Additionally, certain retreats of the Continental Army can be linked to Washington's wish to avoid smallpox and his intense caution when it came to his troops.